Taking a Summer Vacation? Secure Your Apartment First

 Making sure your doors have good locks in working order is a simple but vital step toward preventing burglary.
 Before you leave home, make sure all doors, windows and sliding balcony doors are closed and locked.
 If you have a deadbolt as well, make sure to use it!

 The reviews are mixed on whether to stop your mail or have someone pick it up.
 If you’re comfortable telling the post office about the times you’ll be away, do so.
-If not, have a friend pick up their mail on a regular basis.
+If not, have a friend pick up your mail on a regular basis.
 Whichever method you choose, just don’t let mail accumulate in your mailbox or newspapers and flyers pile up by your door.

 Shrubbery, Curtains and Lights